-A go-to recipe for moist almond cake — the “little white dress” of cakes — to serve with seasonal fruit or just by itself, with a sprinkle of powdered sugar.
+A moist almond cake is the “little white dress” of cakes.
+Serve with seasonal fruit or just by itself, with a sprinkle of powdered sugar.

-I started off the summer testing a couple cake recipes, searching for “the one” — a simple, plain cake that tastes great all by itself, one that would also make a perfect companion to the various fruits that come and go all year long: citrus-rhubarb-berries-peaches-plums-cherries-apples-pears.
+I’ve been testing a couple of cake recipes, searching for “the one” — a simple, plain cake that tastes great all by itself, one that would also make a perfect companion to the various fruits that come and go all year long: citrus-rhubarb-berries-peaches-plums-cherries-apples-pears.

 I have a feeling this cake will be making appearances as the seasons change.